QuadSpinner/Gaea-Docs/documentation/Getting around.md

 ![](/images/ui/Graph-Zoom.png)
 The Gaea interface is resolution independent.
 If you're working on a HiDPI display, you can scale the entire interface using the Zoom slider.

 Certain aspects of the interface are altered depending on the workflow you have selected.
 The Node Graph is hidden when you work in @layers-mode.
 The @toolbox is made visible when you work in @graph-mode.

-Each of these major elements is discussed in detail in the following topics:
+For further information, see the following topics:
+- @startup
+- @toolbox
 - @properties
 - @viewport
-- @resolutions
-- @toolbox
 - @preferences
+- @build-manager
 - @shortcuts
-- @graph-Mode
-- @layers-Mode